rieckpil/progmot/content/post/writing-a-book-remotely.md

 You can scale the tools and costs with your eBook's success.

-For our landing page we purchased a bootstrap HTML theme for some bucks and adjusted it to our needs.
-During the inception phase of the project and while the eBook was not at 100, we primarily used the landing page to attract potential readers.
+For our landing page, we purchased a bootstrap HTML theme for some bucks and adjusted it to our needs.
+During the inception phase of the project and while the eBook was not at 100%, we primarily used the landing page to attract potential readers.
 Our landing page had (and still has) a newsletter subscription form to keep potential readers around.

 We started with the free plan of ConvertKit and recently migrated to MailLite.
 The MailerLite pricing and plan structure was better for our needs.